 Needlework Guild of America (NGA)

+For more than 60 years, the Needlework Guild at St. Philip’s has been helping people in our community secure clean, warm clothing and other necessities.
 In recent years, we’ve been able to gather hundreds of new or gently used items, including winter coats for children, blankets, and men’s and women’s clothing, which in turn have been distributed by NGA to local agencies such as the Salvation Army.
 St. Philip’s is joined in this effort by Doylestown United Methodist Church and Thompson Memorial Presbyterian Church, also of Doylestown.

 Each November, we hope to increase from past years the number of winter “Coats for Kids” we collect.
 Contact Penny Barnes at email@example.com to donate or otherwise help out.

 Are you homebound following an illness or surgery?
 Do you wish you could come to services at St. Philip’s but you no longer drive?
 Do you need help getting to and from a medical appointment or treatment and friends and family are unable to take you?